Siona Benjamin: Background

 Siona Benjamin (Kasukar) is originally from Bombay, now living in the New York City area.
-Her signature work as a multicultural artist reflects her background of being brought up Jewish in a predominantly Hindu and Muslim in India.
+Her signature work as a multicultural artist reflects her background of being brought up Jewish in a predominantly Hindu and Muslim India.
 In her paintings, she combines the imagery of her past with the role she plays in America today, making a mosaic of underlying meaning inspired by both Indian miniature paintings and Sephardic icons.
 She has her first MFA in painting and a second MFA in Theater set design.
 She has exhibited in the US, Canada, Europe, India, and Asia.

-Siona has been awarded two Fulbright Fellowships: in Fall 2016, Siona embarked on a new project to take place in Israel titled Motherland to Fatherland: Indian Transcultural Jews; in 2010-11, Siona was awarded an art project titled Faces: Weaving Indian Jewish Narratives.
+Siona has been awarded two Fulbright Fellowships: in Fall 2016, Siona embarked on a new project to take place in Israel titled Motherland to Fatherland: Indian Transcultural Jews; in 2010–11, Siona was awarded an art project titled Faces: Weaving Indian Jewish Narratives.
 Research for this project was conducted in India, and the first exhibition took place in October 2013 at the Prince of Wales museum in Mumbai, India.